Mary Stuart MacMurphy: Career

 In the autumn of 1866, MacMurphy became head of the Senior department of the Albany Female Academy, a position she held for several years.
 Later, at the request of Eben S. Stearns, Principal, she accepted the position of preceptress at Robinson Female Seminary.

 On April 22, 1870, she married Rev. Jesse Gibson MacMurphy (1845-1938), and became a resident of Racine, Wisconsin.
 Their children were Sarah Russell, James Alexander, and Jerome Case.

 In Racine, she soon became principal of the College Preparatory School, a position she held for 15 years.
 She was also a lecturer at the Avon Art Club.
 In 1895, she was called to Chicago as head of the history department in the Waller High School, remaining until 1911.
 She was interested in art work at the Art Institute of Chicago.

-MacMurphy was the author of Only Glimpses and Ferns of Wisconsin.
+She was the author of Only Glimpses and Ferns of Wisconsin.
 She also engaged in French translations.

 MacMurphy was a member of the Woman's Club and Avon Art Club, Racine (president of the former 1894–96; director of the latter, 1879–94).
 She was a member of the Chicago and Oak Park Woman's Clubs and the Glaux Syntelia, Chicago.
 MacMurphy was a lecturer to the Sesame Circle, Oak Park, Illinois, four years; and a leader of the Culture Club, North Chicago, four years.
 She was a member of and active worker in the Daughters of the American Revolution, the Derry Woman's Club, and the American Red Cross.
 She served as chair of the Art Department, New Hampshire Federation of Women's Clubs, 1915–17.

 Personal life

 In 1911, she returned to New England, engaging in foreign travel and close study.
-By 1919, MacMurphy was residing in Derry Village, New Hampshire.

-She died at her home in Derry Village on January 31, 1934, and was interred at Forest Hill Cemetery in East Derry.
+By 1919, MacMurphy was residing in Derry Village, New Hampshire, where she died at her home on January 31, 1934, aged 87.
+She was interred at Forest Hill Cemetery in East Derry.